galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 > <hands-on-title>R code</hands-on-title>
 >
-> As a result, the corresponding tool in our Galaxy workflow should execute the following code:
+> For this task, a Galaxy tool should execute the following code:
 >
 > ```{r}
 > library(LoomExperiment)